potetm/phi/README.md

 you don't have the full state available is more difficult.

-Phi does support passing parts of state to subcomponents via `IPhiProps`, and those props will be used in `shouldComponentUpdate` but it should should be seen as an optimization tradeoff.
+Phi does support passing parts of state to subcomponents via `IPhiProps`, and those props will be used in `shouldComponentUpdate`, but it should be seen as an optimization tradeoff.

 ### Short list of differences
 Phi: